zhs27/-surgical_robotics_challenge/README.md

 # surgical_robotics_challenge

 Project for CS 3891: Algorithms of Robotics.
-Goal is to implement the Da Vinci robot to perform needle work on ‚Äúpatient‚Äù.
+Goal is to implement the Da Vinci robot to perform needle work on 'patient'.

 ## Task Breakdown